particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Variant::toMap()"}}

-Returns the value of the variant as an map.
+Returns the value of the variant as a map.

 | Source | Result |
 | :--- | :--- |